 There are absolutely loads of things to do in the Lake District and if – nay, WHEN, you visit, check out Cumbria Tourism’s excellent site Go Lakes for what’s on.
 I could have walked into Ambleside, gone shopping in the quirky little shops, trekked up a nearby fell, got the bus to the north Lakes and Keswick or back towards Bowness and Kendal, visited a stately home, a beautiful garden,or Wordsworth’s cottage, manybe go to the scene of Renee Zelweiger’s triumph as ‘Miss Potter’ – but the lake was calling …

-Getting into my car to go home that afternoon I felt totally relaxed, inspired by some of the loveliest scenery in the world and ready to get back to work with batteries recharged.
+Getting into my car to go home that afternoon after my Lake District winter break, I felt totally relaxed, inspired by some of the loveliest scenery in the world and ready to get back to work with batteries recharged.